CalebRose/LIRI-Node-App/README.md

 ### Movie-This
 ![Screenshot for Movie Command](./screenshots/movie-this.PNG "Movie-This command in action")
 - Find your favorite movies - LIRI knows them all!
--
+- Grab everything from movie ratings, plots, and actors for every movie

 ### Concert-This
 ![Screenshot for Movie Command](./screenshots/concert-this.PNG "Concert-This command in action")
 - Curious where your favorite artists are playing?
 Use the "Concert-This" command to see where their performing next!
-- Uses moment to properly display event dates.
+- Uses Moment node package to properly display concert show times

 ### Do-What-It-Says
 ![Screenshot for Movie Command](./screenshots/do-what-it-says.PNG "Do-What-It-Says command in action")